godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 That’s what I ended up doing in [my pull request](https://github.com/godotengine/godot/pull/117334).
 Most of the work in the PR was identifying which cases were suitable for updating the mesh, and which cases needed the mesh to be recreated.

-This optimization roughly tripled the performance of animated Polygon2Ds.
-Making the technique that Aurélien was doing totally viable.
+This optimization roughly tripled the performance of animated Polygon2Ds, making the technique that Aurélien was doing totally viable.

 Taking a look at a single frame after my PR, we have gone from **35 ms** per frame to just **13 ms**: